z200801/ws_test1/README.md

   - Install: vagrant for libvirt, ansible
   - Download voagrant box ubuntu 20.04
   - Create Vagrantfile with some parameters, such as cpus, memory and set ip
-  - Start vagrant box -> cd to $VM && vagrant up
+  - Start vagrant box -> cd to $VM && vagrant up.
+Standart login:pass [vagrant:vagrant]
+  - Goto VM folder
+  - run script _run_playbooks.sh
+    - add ssh public key to localmachine
-  - copy ssh key to VM (need entering password for vagrant user: vagrant)
+    - copy ssh key for root to [servers] and make file /root/.ssh/authorized_keys
-  - add ssh key to ~/.ssh/authorized_keys (need entering password for vagrant user: vagrant)
+    - change inventory file [registry/hosts] for user: root, remove ssh password for user: [vagrant]
+    - delete from [servers] initial user: [vagrant]
+    - modify /etc/ssh/sshd_config for: port 1234 and allow access only ssh keys
+    - change inventory file [registry/hosts] for port 1234
+    - install nginx from repository
-  - Now we can using ssh key access to servers
+  - Now we can using ssh key access to servers only for root accounts
   - Runnig sshd_modify.sh script for modify /etc/ssh/sshd_config file.
 Change port to 1234, access only keys and restart sshd service
   - Now access to servers only ssh keys
   - remake: 1st ssh conection with login:password